robertmaxwilliams/max-website/blog/2019-1-6-Spring-ML-Week-1.md

 Speculating about an AGI acting as a person inside of one of these ISUs, it seems there are many ways mindcrime could still be committed.
-It's very speculative, because I'm assuming it would use a human-like machanism for acting out the NPCs.
+It's very speculative, because I'm assuming it would use a human-like mechanism for acting out the NPCs.
 Assuming that, the AGI would have a human-like base personality mask, then specific masks for specific NPCs.
 If these "masks" are detailed enough, then they might have ethical status of their own.